Opening Story

 Hint: To find Lucas’s weekly income, multiply the number of hours he works per week by his salary per hour.

-- What will be Amanda’s weekly income from part-time work?
+What will Amanda's weekly income be from part time work?

 Hint: To find Amanda’s weekly income, multiply the number of hours she works per week by her salary per hour.

-- What will be their combined weekly income from part-time work?
+What will their combined weekly income be from part time work?

 Hint: To find their combined weekly income, add Lucas’ weekly income to Amanda’s weekly income.

-- If they each work 42 weeks in a year, what will be their combined annual income from part-time work?
+If they each work 42 weeks in a year, what will their combined annual income be from part-time work?

 Hint: To find their combined annual income, multiply their combined weekly income by 42.